equinor/pyscal/docs/usage.rst

 SCAL recommendations are initialized from three distinct ``WaterOilGas`` objects, which are then recommended constructed using the corresponding factory method.

+For two-phase water-oil setups, WaterOilGas objects are still used in the SCAL recommendation object with an empty GasOil reference.
+For gas-water, the SCAL recommendation holds three GasWater objects, but works similarly.

 .. code-block:: python